trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

-``mongodb.max-connection-idle-time``       The maximum idle time of a pooled connection ``mongodb.connection-timeout``             The socket connect timeout ``mongodb.socket-timeout``                 The socket timeout ``mongodb.socket-keep-alive``              Whether keep-alive is enabled on each socket ``mongodb.ssl.enabled``                    Use TLS/SSL for connections to mongod/mongos ``mongodb.read-preference``                The read preference ``mongodb.write-concern``                  The write concern
+``mongodb.max-connection-idle-time``       The maximum idle time of a pooled connection ``mongodb.connection-timeout``             The socket connect timeout ``mongodb.socket-timeout``                 The socket timeout ``mongodb.ssl.enabled``                    Use TLS/SSL for connections to mongod/mongos ``mongodb.read-preference``                The read preference ``mongodb.write-concern``                  The write concern